Bwhiz/Semiconductor-Energy-Bandgap-ML/README.md

 ### Abstract

 In this study, we demonstrated the application of machine learning (ML) to predict important properties of inorganic semiconductor materials (we will be using Si and Ge in our case), with particular focus on the energy bandgap, based on their composition, structure, and individual unique properties.
 Historically, experimental methods for determining semiconductor properties were resource-intensive and time-consuming; the use of alternative approaches like ML to expedite the discovery and optimization of materials for electronic applications has contributed to a massive time reduction and cost-effectiveness.
 In this thesis, we harnessed extensive material databases such as the MaterialsProject database and advanced ML techniques, such as Extreme Gradient Boosted Trees (XGBoost), to aim to develop robust predictive models.
-This study highlights feature engineering, dataset construction, model optimization (using the Hyper-Parameter Optimization (HPO), which we demonstrated using the 'Optuna' Python library to enhance predictive accuracy), and demonstrating that a reduction in feature space of over 70% can be achieved without compromising model performance.
+This study highlights feature engineering, dataset preprocessing, model optimization (using the Hyper-Parameter Optimization (HPO), which we demonstrated using the 'Optuna' Python library to enhance predictive accuracy), and demonstrating that a reduction in feature space of over 70% can be achieved without compromising model performance.
 This analysis has significant implications for the field of materials science, offering some insights on the possibility of having a cost-effective and less-time-consuming electronic device manufacturing.

 ## 1. Introduction